Museum of Art & Photography: Art (is) Life Festival

 In December 2020, MAP launched their digital museum with a week-long, online festival entitled, Art (is) Life, that opened with a virtual, sensorial exploration of the museum building through an amalgamation of art, poetry, and dance.
 The festival featured known cultural figures such as Javed Akhtar, actor Shabana Azmi, classical dancer Malavika Sarukkai, film and theatre professional Arundhati Nag, art historian B. N. Goswamy, filmmaker Nandita Das, visual artist Jitish Kallat, and singer Kavita Seth.

 The remaining days of the festival featured daily 45-minute programs that took viewers through different selected departments of the MAP collection and featured stories from the collections, performances, and collaborations with international museums.

 Exhibitions

 As part of the digital launch, MAP launched a new online exhibitions section on its website, with three shows on the studio photographer, Suresh Punjabi, from Nagda in Madhya Pradesh; on the life and work of the Bhil artist and Padma Shri awardee, Bhuri Bai; and on Tallur LN's work Interference.
 The museum releases a new online exhibition every month, with the 2022 ones being on kantha textiles, the South Asian artist Zoya Siddiqui, Bangalore-based artist Shanthamani M., and an exhibition that looks at the intersection of food and art.
+In 2024, the museum is celebrating the birth centenary of master print-maker artist Krishna Reddy, with the exhibition Rhyme Unbroken — Krishna Reddy as Artist and Perpetual Student.